Solo design review

 import { VizuProvider } from '@unhingged/vizu-react'

-<VizuProvider options={{ namespace: 'my-app' }}>
+<VizuProvider options={{ workspace: 'your-workspace' }}>

 {children}